-LYRICA can provide significant diabetic nerve pain relief
+For some patients, LYRICA can provide significant diabetic nerve pain relief

-Other common side effects in these clinical studies included dry mouth, swelling of the hands and feet, blurred vision, weight gain, trouble concentrating, and feeling "high."
-Learn more about how to take LYRICA and the potential side effects of LYRICA.
+Other common side effects in these clinical studies included dry mouth, swelling of the hands and feet, blurred vision, weight gain, trouble concentrating, and feeling “high.”

 *Individual results may vary.

-How LYRICA works on damaged nerves
+How LYRICA is believed to work on damaged nerves

 People with diabetes have high blood sugar levels.
 Having high blood sugar over time or fluctuations in blood sugar damages nerves.
 In some people, this damage causes a distinct type of pain—diabetic nerve pain.
 LYRICA is believed to work on these damaged nerves.

 It is unknown exactly how LYRICA works in the body.
 Animal studies suggest that LYRICA reduces “extra” electrical signals sent out by these damaged nerves.
 The implication of these studies in humans is not known.

 LYRICA has a low potential for drug interaction, but does interact with some medicines.
 Tell your doctor about all the medicines, vitamins or herbal supplements you take, especially medicines that make you sleepy or any medicines mentioned below: